Broad River — Newberry County, South Carolina

 Spillway – Broad River

 The spillway of the dam on Broad River, in Downtown Columbia, is an extremely popular place for outdoor recreation.
 Visitors to the site enjoy fishing and the various birding opportunities.
+Frank Baker, a local Columbia photographer, shares his great shots of various birds enjoying the spillway.

 Reflections on the Broad River